meru88tam/AWS-CodeCommit/README.md

-# Create a code repository using AWS CodeCommit, reate a local code repository on the Linux instance using git and synchronize a local repository with an AWS CodeCommit repository
+# Create a code repository using AWS CodeCommit, create a local code repository on the Linux instance using git and synchronize a local repository with an AWS CodeCommit repository

 <img src="code.jpg" />